DISHITACHAUHAN/FlappyBird_javaProject/README.md

 -> Scores are saved in a MySQL database automatically after each game.

--> Responsive controls using the SPACE key to jump and restart.<H3>
+-> Responsive controls using the SPACE key to jump and restart.
 🧱 Tech Stack
 Java SE (Swing) – for GUI and game logic.